getify/Functional-Light-JS/ch3.md

 Point-free is a style of writing code that eliminates unnecessary verbosity of mapping parameters ("points") to arguments, with the goal of making easier to read/understand code.

 All of these techniques twist functions around so they can work together more naturally.
-The next chapter will teach you how to combine these functions to model the flows of data through your program.
+With your functions shaped compatibly now, the next chapter will teach you how to combine them to model the flows of data through your program.